All Episodes

 But I don't see how you can avoid it.

-Logic says if the attorney general doesn't know what he's recused from or what he isn't, and if Bob Mueller is inherently compromised, we're not gonna get the answers to all those things Andy just talked about unless we have a special counsel.
+Logic says if the Attorney General doesn't know what he's recused from or what he isn't, and if Bob Mueller is inherently compromised, we're not going to get the answers to all those things Andy just talked about unless we have a special counsel.

-So the only way to get this done, and I think done in a way that Americans will accept the verdict of accept the findings of the investigation is to have a special counsel.
+So the only way to get this done, and I think done in a way that Americans will accept the verdict or accept the findings of the investigation, is to have a special counsel.

 Well, I agree with you on the special counsel.